-COMMUNITY PROPERTY - All income and property (regardless of who holds title) acquired by the spouses during the course of their marriage, with the exception of property acquired by inheritance or gift.
+COMMUNITY PROPERTY – All income and property (regardless of who holds the title) acquired by the spouses during the course of their marriage, with the exception of property acquired by inheritance or gift.
 The manner of division differs among community property states, but the tendency is toward equal division.
 (See joint property)

 CONTEMPT OF COURT – The willful failure to comply with a court order, judgment, or decree by a party to the action.
 Also, any willful act by a person, whether or not a party to the action, that interferes with the court proceeding or somehow contravenes the authority or dignity of the court.
 Contempt of Court is punishable by fine or imprisonment.

 CONTESTED CASE – Any case where the court must decide one or more issues that are not agreed to by the parties.
 All cases are considered contested until all issues have been agreed to.